chirpy2605/voron/general/Experimental/Trident_v2.4_Mount/README.md

 ## Considerations:

-- Using Tap plus the spacer, the nozzle will move 10mm forwards compared to using the non-tap mount which places the nozzle at the same place when using CW2 mount
+- Using Tap plus the spacer, the nozzle will move 10mm forwards compared to using the non-tap mount which places the nozzle at the same place when using CW2 mount.
+Tap RC8 moves the nozzle 3mm forward, so this mount adds a further 7mm to that

 - The taller the toolhead (i.e. if using chains or a Rapid Burner) the closer it is going to get to the top of the printer